 Therefore, “love” might be as much of a factor to make you a successful angel investor, together with a lot of liquidity and a good amount of luck.

 Short definition: It’s all about love!

 Born in Paris in 1899, George Doriot moved to Boston where he after getting an MBA, he also became an investment banker and professor at Harvard Business School.
-When the World War II erupted, George Doriot was called in the rank of lieutenant colonel as R&D for the military planning division.
-Once he returned from the WWII, in 1946, he founded American Research and Development Corporation, the first publicly owned venture capital firm.
+When World War II erupted, George Doriot was called in the rank of lieutenant colonel as R&D for the military planning division.
+Once he returned from WWII, in 1946, he founded American Research and Development Corporation, the first publicly owned venture capital firm.

 The firm was founded with the primary aim of allowing soldiers back from WWII to invest part of their money in private ventures.
 George Doriot with his company was among the first to accept money from private investors other than wealthy families.
 That is how the phenomenon of venture capital was born!

-In short, venture capital is a form of private investing where the “venture capitalist” rarely invests in an early stage startup and more often in a “growth business” that in some ways has already shown some growth potential.
-The angel investor is often a private individual placing a small stake in a highly risky and very early stage startup.
+In short, venture capital is a form of private investing where the “venture capitalist” rarely invests in an early-stage startup and more often in a “growth business” that in some ways has already shown some growth potential.
+The angel investor is often a private individual placing a small stake in a highly risky and very early-stage startup.
 The venture capitalist is often part of a firm and puts his money in a company that has already been growing in the past.

 According to CB Insights in 2017, there were 11,042 deals and $164.4bln invested globally.
 The most significant piece of the pie comes from the US, with a $74.5bln and Asia follows with half of the deals but almost as much invested venture capital ($70.8bln).
-Europe is much smaller with $17.6bln.
+Europe is much smaller at $17.6bln.

 Among the top twenty venture capitalist worldwide The New York Times lists:

 1. Bill Gurley (invested in GrubHub, OpenTable, Zillow)